keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 > Dear Keith, I've read your proposal and it looks good.
 There are numerous small points that need correcting, especially in formatting the references and providing bibliographic information...
 Congrats on making progress.
 Once you clean up these details it will be ready to go!

-He did have some corrections for me to make, which I suppose is normal.
+He did have some corrections for me to make, which is normal.

 With that I began working in earnest.
 I started writing in Scrivener.